 There are three reasons for these specific data choices.
 First, national greenhouse gas emissions inventories tend to use improved, higher-tier methods for estimating emissions fluxes than global inventories such as EDGAR or CEDS (Dhakal et al., 2022; Minx et al., 2021).
 As GCB and PRIMAP-hist “CR” integrate the most recent national inventory submissions to the UNFCCC, selecting these databases makes best use of country-level improvements in data-gathering infrastructures.
+It is important to acknowledge, however, that national inventories differ substantially with respect to reporting intervals, applied methodologies and emissions factors.
+Notably, the PRIMAP-hist “CR” dataset has significantly lower total CH4 emissions relative to both the other datasets reported here, and global atmospheric inversion estimates evaluated in this paper.
+A substantive body of literature has evaluated national level CH4 inversions versus inventories, finding a tendency for the former to exceed the latter (Deng et al. 2022; Tibrewal et al. 2024; Janardanan et al. 2024; Scarpelli et al. 2022).
+Compared to the median of reported inversion models from Deng et al. 2022, PRIMAP-Hist CR reports lower CH4 emissions for India, the EU27+UK, Brazil, Russia and Indonesia, but not in the case of China and the United States (Fig 1).